AsebWebDev/coding-challenge-calculator-vue/README.md

 1. Get Vue.js introduction and read basic docs
 2. Set up wireframes
 3. Create Basic Components with minimal style, but not functionality yet
+4. Add click events on each key and add logic to the calculator